Eelke44/laravel-products/README.md

 ### Installing Composer

-A dependency manager for PHP.
+Composer is dependency manager for PHP.
 For this project, v2.7.7 was used.

 Please find installation instructions [here](https://getcomposer.org/download/).